 2. One step at a time

-The way we all work is likely to keep changing, so you will need to keep adjusting.
+How we all work is likely to keep changing, so you must keep adjusting.
 Don’t expect everything to return to normal quickly.
 We have a long journey ahead.
-We may not be able to go back to our old ways of working for some time – and if we are lucky, this could allow us to do things differently and better.
+We may not be able to return to our old ways of working for some time – if we are lucky, this could allow us to do things differently and better.
 Look out for yourself, look out for others and take each day and week at a time.

-Change is hard for everybody, and accepting that the difference you will experience will cause anxiety and help you understand it effectively.
-Practicing anxiety relief behaviour at home can be used in the workplace, such as making a cuppa camomile tea, practicing focused breathing techniques, and mindfulness meditation during the workday when you feel anxiety creeping in.
-Managing stress every day is key to a successful return to work.
+Change is hard for everybody, and accepting the difference you will experience will cause anxiety and help you understand it effectively.
+Practising anxiety relief behaviour at home can be used in the workplace, such as making a cuppa of camomile tea, practising focused breathing techniques, and mindfulness meditation during the workday when you feel anxiety creeping in.
+Managing stress every day is critical to a triumphant return to work.

 It is essential to maintain physical distance from each other even after returning to work, apart from the obvious things like avoiding the kitchen or break-out areas.
-You can phone or video call people, even if they are in the same building as you.
+You can phone or video call people, even if they are in the same building.

 5. Opt for virtual collaboration

+There are countless tools available in the market that can help you in virtual collaboration.
+You can pick the one that suits your requirements and budget and make your return to work smooth and safe!
 Ensure that you switch from in-person discussions to virtual meetings or any other alternative possible whenever required.
-There are virtually countless tools available in the market that can help you in virtual collaboration.
-You can pick the one that suits your requirements and budget and make your return-to-work smooth and safe!

 It is a difficult transition for everyone.
-Seek out individuals within your company who would be willing to build a supportive relationship in which you talk openly (but constructively) about the challenges you face and brainstorm solutions.
-These people will understand your unique situation and offer you better advice for your current role.
+Seek out individuals within your company willing to build a supportive relationship in which you talk openly (but constructively) about your challenges and brainstorm solutions.
+These people will understand your situation and offer better advice for your current role.